hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 * <b>silhouette coefficient</b> is a measure of how similar an object is to its own cluster compared to other clusters.
 Number of clusters for which silhouette coefficient is highest represents the best choice of the number of clusters.
 * <b>Elbow method is calculated through SSE, if the elbow joint is not clear, it is better to check silhouette coefficient and SEE together, choosing the number of cluster that has higher silhouette coefficient and lower SSE</b>
 * When dealing with missing values, we can use median, KNN and EM.
 EM is the only iterative method here.
 * Soft assignment in Clustering means return cluster membership with probabilities, instead of indiating only 1 cluster.
-Gausian Mixture Model (GMM) and Fuzzy K-Means are soft assignment
+Gausian Mixture Model and Fuzzy K-Means are soft assignment
 * Claculating Manhattan Distance between P(x, y) and a cluster C:
   * Calculate the centroid of C: (x1+x2+...+xn)/N, (y1+y2+...+yn)/N => (x0, y0)
   * <b>Manhattan distance</b>: (x-x0) + (y-y0)